UM the First International Degree in Sustainable Development

 Since the program is interdisciplinary, applicants from all backgrounds are welcome.
 Admissions are open to students who hold a Master’s 1 degree or a Bachelor’s degree plus 30 ECTS credits.
 Applicants will be required to demonstrate a C1 level of English proficiency at the start of the program in September 2021.
 The CHARM-EU team at the University of Montpellier is here to support you in obtaining this certification.
 Please feel free to contact us for more information.

-For the 2021–2022 academic year, European Union citizens who have completed their final year of study in France will receive a €3,000 scholarship, making tuition completely free.
+For the 2021–2022 academic year, students who are citizens of the European Union and have completed their final year of study in France will receive a €3,000 scholarship, making tuition completely free.

 The CHARM-EU degree is a first in Europe!
 This is a pilot program, so we need the commitment of the students in this first cohort to help us improve and shape the future programs offered by the CHARM-EU alliance of European universities.